schjo480/schjo480.github.io/content/authors/admin/_index.md

 ---
 ## About Me

 My name is Joe Schmit, and I just completed my Master's degree in Mathematics in Data Science at TUM.
-Through internships at BMW and Celonis I gained significant experience in designing and building software and data driven solutions for different types of users.
+Through internships at BMW and Celonis I gained significant experience in designing and building software and data driven solutions for different types of users.<br>
 I am actively looking and motivated to join a dynamic team where I can contribute and grow my proficiency in machine learning, data science, and software development.